 Upcoming Personal Finance Classes

-I’m teaching four classes in October that may be of interest.
-I’m doing them virtually via a Zoom connection so you can attend from anywhere.
+In March, I’m teaching three classes on personal finance at the Cambridge Center for Adult Education.
+I’m offering them virtually via a Zoom connection so you can attend from anywhere.

 The classes are the following: